 - Students who participated in the UT Austin Coordinated Admission Program at a UT System component institution but did not complete the program requirements or chose not to enroll at UT Austin during their eligible semester upon completion of the program and who have at least 30 hours of transferable credit - 2.
 UT Austin graduate students who are interested in taking undergraduate courses and who have never attended UT Austin as undergraduates - 3.
 Students who have previously taken only correspondence or extension courses at UT Austin - 4.
 Students who have taken only summer courses under transient status at UT Austin - 5.
 Holders of undergraduate degrees from other colleges and universities who wish to take additional undergraduate coursework at UT Austin without seeking an additional degree.
 These students should select the nondegree option when completing the admission application. - 6.
-Staff members who have not previously attended UT Austin and who wish to use the staff educational benefit for undergraduate work
+Staff members who have not previously attended UT Austin, who have earned coursework or degrees from other colleges/universities, and who wish to use the staff educational benefit for undergraduate work